• The Friendly Invasion: USAAF Tour

+The new Apple TV+ series recounts the story of the 100th Bomb Group during World War II and follows bomber crews on dangerous missions to destroy targets inside German-occupied Europe.
 In 1942 mainland Europe was under Nazi control and Britain was fighting desperately for her survival.
 Help came with the United States' entry into World War II and the consequent deployment of USAAF - the United States Army Air Force – into Britain.
 The farmlands of East Anglia were replaced by hundreds of airfields, built to house the bomber groups who would go on to fight so heroically in the skies over Europe.
+The tour will take in a combination of the actual locations used by USAAF, and locations used in the hit TV series.

 • The old USAAF airfields and surrounding villages with their memorials.